SwissDataScienceCenter/renku/docs/developer/services/notebooks_service.rst

 server is launched with the default notebook image as specified in the platform configuration options.

+The architecture of this setup is presented in the figure below.
+Blue ovals represent off-the-shelf services and yellow ovals show heavily customized or custom-built components.

+.. _fig-notebook-service-architecture:

+.. graphviz:: /_static/graphviz/notebook_service_architecture.dot

 The diagram below illustrates the sequence of events that take place in order to launch a new notebook using the notebook service: